 Registering For Classes

-When you complete your placement test, you will be directed to schedule RACC Ready orientation or schedule an appointment with an advisor.
-RACC Ready is required for all new degree-seeking students.
-You should schedule RACC Ready or your advising appointment for approximately 1 week after your placement test to ensure that all your test results are received before your appointment.
-During RACC Ready or your advising appointment, an advisor will review your program (major) selection, discuss your placement test scores, help you understand the process of enrolling in college, discuss your financial arrangements, and help you register for your first semester.
+When you complete your placement test, you will be directed to schedule an appointment with an advisor.
+During your advising appointment, an advisor will review your program (major) selection, discuss your placement test scores, help you understand the process of enrolling in college, discuss your financial arrangements, and help you register for your first semester.

 Early Admissions: Placement test results are not used as a basis for admission to the college except in the case of the student applying under the Early Admissions program.
 Early Admissions students may only enroll if they place at the college level.